 Even if you are approved on a Medigap plan and can afford it, insurers can impose a pre-existing condition waiting period of up to 6 months, if you did not have at least 6 months of continuous coverage before your enrollment.

-Just getting an Under65 Medigap Quote can be a frustrating process as most online tools (including Senior65.com’s) don’t have the ability to generate pricing for those under 65.
+Just getting an Under65 Medigap Quote can be a frustrating process as most online tools (including Senior65.com) can not generate pricing for those under 65.
 If, after reading this article, you want to get a quote or apply for Medigap Under65 give us a call at 800-903-7956.
-There is never a charge for our service and it allows us to continue posting useful articles like this one.
+There is never a charge for our service and the commissions we earn directly from the insurance providers when we help you enroll allow us to continue posting useful articles like this one.

 Good News for Medigap Under65

-Most states have issued laws to provide Medigap options for those under 65.
+Many states have issued laws to provide Medigap options for those under 65.
 Some states require that insurance providers make at least one Medigap plan available with guaranteed issuance.
-Other states have pricing guidelines to find an affordable plan.
+Other states have pricing guidelines to offer an affordable plan.
 These rules vary dramatically by state as outlined in our chart below.

 State Rules for Under 65 Enrolling in Medigap